MaterializeInc/connection-examples/CONTRIBUTING.md

 ## Pull requests

 We welcome pull requests from everyone.
-By participating in this project, you agree to abide by the [code of conduct](CODE_OF_CONDUCT.md).

 Fork, then clone the repo: